Hundesprechschule Asra: History

-Max Müller, director of the municipal veterinary service in Munich and honorary professor at the veterinary faculty of the Ludwig Maximilian University of Munich,^{2} visited the school in 1942, at which time there was also a cat.
+Max Müller, director of the municipal veterinary service in Munich and honorary professor at the veterinary faculty of LMU Munich,^{2} visited the school in 1942, at which time there was also a cat.
 He wrote an article about it in the Tierärztliche Mitteilungen.
 As "one of the greatest advocates of 'tapping-speaking' animals during the 1930s", Müller was firmly convinced that dogs were capable of independent thought.
 In his essay, Müller reports that the dogs can reproduce a series of words aloud and use them meaningfully, but were limited by the structure of their vocal apparatus.
 Furthermore, he reported that they could solve arithmetic problems, tell the date and read words by repeatedly barking or pressing an electric bell.
 He said they responded more fluently using a code of a number of barks (or rings of an electric bell in the case of the terrier) for each letter.
 However, according to some contemporary accounts, the training was only a show; the dogs' utterances were largely incomprehensible and their counting was a trained response.
 Another person who had attended a performance compared it to the circus, and recalled that the dogs did not speak, supposedly because it was too cold.